Zettlr/zettlr-docs/docs/en/core/workspaces.md

 You can **move** folders around by dragging and dropping them where you want to move them to.
 Note that moving workspaces around is not possible.
 You can also drag folders from one workspace into another.

+!!! note

-> If you want to move a folder into a subfolder that is collapsed, move the folder on top of it and wait.
+    If you want to move a folder into a subfolder that is collapsed, move the folder on top of it and wait.
 After a short delay, the folder will uncollapse, allowing you to move the folder into any of the subfolders that are now visible.

 ## Folder Properties